yyyujintang/VMRNN-PyTorch/README.md

 Official repository for VMRNN: Integrating Vision Mamba and LSTM for Efficient and Accurate Spatiotemporal Forecasting.
 [Paper Link](https://arxiv.org/abs/2403.16536)

+*2024.04*: &nbsp;🎉🎉 VMRNN was accepted by CVPR24 Precognition Workshop!

 ## Overview

 We propose the VMRNN cell, a new recurrent unit that integrates the strengths of Vision Mamba blocks with LSTM.
 Our extensive evaluations show that our proposed approach secures competitive results on a variety of pivot benchmarks while maintaining a smaller model size.